waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Mechanics & Learnings
 ### Tile Traversal Rules (Verified)
 - **Objects are impassable:** All map objects (NPCs, items, signs) act as walls.
 - **Defeated Trainers:** Passability is inconsistent and must be tested individually.
 Hiker Daniel at (4, 6) is passable.
-Firebreather Bill at (14, 19) is IMPASSABLE.
+Firebreather Bill at (14, 16) is IMPASSABLE (needs re-verification).
+POKéMANIAC LARRY at (4, 21) is IMPASSABLE.
 - **WALL:** Impassable.
 - **FLOOR:** Traversable.
 - **TALL_GRASS / LONG_GRASS:** Traversable, triggers wild encounters.